NYC Off-Broadway Week Basics

 5. For the Record

-Perfect Crime holds a Guinness World Record for the most years an actor has played the same role: Catherine Russell has done over 10,000 performances since 1987!
-The show—and its tireless leading lady—have appeared in every NYC Off-Broadway Week.
+Perfect Crime holds a Guinness World Record for the most years an actor has played the same role: Catherine Russell has done over 12,000 performances since 1987!
+The show—and its tireless leading lady—has appeared in every NYC Off-Broadway Week.

 Why NYC Off-Broadway Week?

 Off-Broadway is a staple of New York’s thriving theater culture—a vehicle for so-called straight plays (dramas without music), genre-defying experiences and Pulitzer Prize recipients.
-The theaters accommodate 100–499 seats, an intimate experience compared to Broadway’s 500-to-1,800–seat houses.
+The theaters accommodate 100 to 499 seats, an intimate experience compared to Broadway’s houses, which hold between 500 and 1,800.
 NYC Off-Broadway Week is produced by NYC and Company in collaboration with the Off-Broadway League.
 Since its inaugural year in 2009, the program has sold over 85,000 tickets.